 - Fosters independence and responsibility.
 Children raised by authoritative parents tend to be independent in the future as parents trust them with enough freedom and support growing up.
 They also learn to be more responsible for their actions as they know about the consequences and outcomes of different actions.

 - Develops respect.
 Authoritative parenting helps create the value of respect.
 Parents respect their children by giving them a chance to be heard and giving them freedom appropriate for their age.
-Children, in return, learn to imitate their parents and show respect to their parents, the rules, and the boundaries set in place.
-As children go outside of their homes, they also tend to carry this value wherever they go, thus being respectful to others, too.
+Children, in return, learn to imitate their parents and show respect to them, the rules, and the boundaries set in place.
+As children go outside their homes, they also tend to carry this value wherever they go, thus being respectful to others.

 - Promotes successful children.
-Children who get enough love, attention, and support tend to happier.
-When children are happier, they also tend to be more confident with themselves and are therefore more likely to succeed.
+Children who get enough love, attention, and support are happier.
+When children are happier, they also tend to be more confident with themselves and are, therefore, more likely to succeed.
 The discipline they get and the lessons they learn from their parents about consequences also help them become resilient children.
 Resilience is a vital key to success.